There’s something unforgettable about a first hunt.

 -

-Invite a neighbor kid or your own child to the range
+Invite a neighbor’s child or your own to the range or woods.

 -